GHkrishna/platform/.github/ISSUE_TEMPLATE/FEATURE-REQUEST.md

-## ✅ Preliminary Checks

-- [ ] I have searched [existing issues](https://github.com/credebl/platform/issues) and [pull requests](https://github.com/credebl/platform/pulls) to avoid duplicates.
-- [ ] I'm willing to create a PR for this feature. (if applicable).

----

-## 🧩 Problem Statement

-_Is your feature request related to a problem?
-Please describe it clearly._

-> Ex: I'm always frustrated when [...]

----

-## 💡 Proposed Solution

-_A clear and concise description of what you want to happen._

-> Ex: It would be great if [...]

----

-## 🔄 Alternatives Considered

-_Have you considered any alternative solutions or features?_

-> Ex: I also thought about [...], but [...]

----

-## 📎 Additional Context

-_Add any other context, references, mockups, or screenshots here._

----

-## ✅ Acceptance Criteria

-_List specific tasks or outcomes that define when this request is complete._
+name: "\U0001F680 Feature Request"
+description: Suggest an idea or enhancement for this project
+labels: [enhancement, needs-triage]
+body:
+  - type: checkboxes
+    id: preliminary-checks
+    attributes:
+      label: "✅ Preliminary Checks"
+      description: "Please confirm the following before submitting."
+      options:
+        - label: "I have searched [existing issues](https://github.com/credebl/platform/issues) and [pull requests](https://github.com/credebl/platform/pulls) to avoid duplicates."
+          required: true
+        - label: "I'm willing to create a PR for this feature (if applicable)."
+          required: false

+  - type: textarea
+    id: problem-statement
+    attributes:
+      label: "🧩 Problem Statement"
+      description: "Is your feature request related to a problem?
+Please describe it clearly."
+      placeholder: "Ex: I'm always frustrated when [...]"
+    validations:
+      required: true

+  - type: textarea
+    id: proposed-solution
+    attributes:
+      label: "💡 Proposed Solution"
+      description: "A clear and concise description of what you want to happen."
+      placeholder: "Ex: It would be great if [...]"
+    validations:
+      required: true

+  - type: textarea
+    id: alternatives-considered
+    attributes:
+      label: "🔄 Alternatives Considered"
+      description: "Have you considered any alternative solutions or features?"
+      placeholder: "Ex: I also thought about [...], but [...]"
+    validations:
+      required: false

+  - type: textarea
+    id: additional-context
+    attributes:
+      label: "📎 Additional Context"
+      description: "Add any other context, references, mockups, or screenshots here."
+    validations:
+      required: false

+  - type: textarea
+    id: acceptance-criteria
+    attributes:
+      label: "✅ Acceptance Criteria"
+      description: "List specific tasks or outcomes that define when this request is complete."
+      placeholder: |
         - A new endpoint `/v1/...` is added
         - Docs updated
         - Tests written and passing
+    validations:
+      required: false